Fatal Charm (band)

-Fatal Charm (also known as The Fatal Charm from 1978–1979) is a post-punk turned alternative rock band that formed in Nottingham, England in 1978.
+Fatal Charm (also known as The Fatal Charm) is a post-punk turned alternative rock band that formed in Nottingham, England in 1978.

 From 1980 onwards, their musical style contained variations on the alternative rock genre that defied comparison with other emerging UK acts such as Echo & the Bunnymen, the Cure, New Order and Ultravox, who were darker and more introspective.
 Neither were they as 'poppy' as the female fronted bands that followed, such as T'Pau, the Primitives, and the Darling Buds.

 Early days

 The band was formed in 1978 by Paul Arnall and quickly took on new members.
 Over the years, recording deals came and went, due mainly to a great deal of uncertainty and volatility that existed in the music industry at that time.
 By 1980, the line-up was: